 Partner, Foot & Ankle Business Innovations

-Lowell Weil, Jr, DPM, MBA, is the CEO of the world renowned Chicago based Weil Foot & Ankle Institute where he also served as the Fellowship Director from 2000 - 2017.
+Lowell Weil, Jr, DPM, MBA, is the CEO of the world renowned Chicago-based Weil Foot & Ankle Institute.
+This is the largest physician majority owned and controlled podiatry practice in the world with 41 doctors, and 26 locations in five States.
+He is also the Founder of Foot and Ankle Business Innovations.
 He previously was the Co-Editor of Foot and Ankle Specialist, the only combined orthopedic and podiatric peer reviewed journal.
 Dr Weil, Jr has pioneered such surgeries as the dorsal approach plantar plate repair and has authored over 50 papers and text book chapters.
 He is a well known speaker having lectured in 26 States, 5 Continents and 16 Countries.
-He is the Founding Partner of Foot and Ankle Business Innovations that since 2014 has helped physicians improve their patient care, health of their practice and quality of life.

 Dot Weir, RN, CWON, CWSClinician